GraninV/slack-landing-page/README.md

 - CSS Checkbox Hack for the mobile version Menu (reference ``https://css-tricks.com/the-checkbox-hack/`` for a detailed description of the hack)
 - Fancy CSS transition

+On a somewhat related note, I was also able to find a bug whereby the mobile-friendly version of the screen would actually not load when used on a mobile.
+This was fixed by inserting some boilerplate code in the ``head`` section of my ``index.html``.

 I also made the pop-up menu somewhat stylized: